Short Answer

 1. Executive Verdict

-• Active NBA players are strictly prohibited from majority team ownership.
+• Active NBA players are prohibited from owning stakes in NBA teams.

 Who Wins and Why